lnlp/LMIC-node/README.md

 The counter is implemented as an unsigned 16 bit integer.
 The uplink payload consists of the counter value, 2 bytes in msb format (most significant byte first).
 The frame port number used for uplink messages is 10.
-Why 10?
-Because it shows that other port numbers than the default number 1 can be used.
+Port 10 is used to demonstrate that other port numbers than the default 1 can be used.

 ### 3.2 Downlink messages